Physical Education (PE)

 This course studies the sequential, continuous age-related process whereby movement behavior changes.
 The class will cover information processing theories, theories of motor learning, effects of practice regimens and feedback and biological changes experienced over a lifetime, which affect motor skill acquisition.
 Understanding lifespan motor development is important for educators at all levels, special education teachers, physical educators, coaches, and adult fitness leaders.

 This course provides students with a comprehensive background in warm weather Outdoor Physical Education.
 Skills in trip planning, risk management, equipment selection concerning use and care, and group leadership techniques will be covered.
 This class will prepare students to recognize the assumption of risk, attractive nuisances, negligence, and the standard of care when facilitating an Outdoor Physical Education program.
-Students will study and practice principles and protocols for administering safe, high-quality outdoor education experiences in activities such as, canoeing, mountain biking, hiking & backpacking, and adventure.
-Also covered will be topics in animal and wilderness conservation, nutrition, compass use and navigation, and environmental ethics.
-3 classroom/field experience hours.
-Prerequisites: PE 107, PE 161, or permission of instructor.
-Offered fall semester.
+Students will study and practice principles and protocols for administering safe, high-quality outdoor education experiences in canoeing and kayaking, mountain biking, hiking & backpacking, adventure, etc. Also covered will be topics in animal and wilderness conservation, nutrition, compass use and navigation, and environmental ethics.
+2 lecture hours, 3 field experience hours.
+Prerequisite: PE 163, or permission of instructor.
+(Fall).

 This course provides students with a comprehensive background in cold weather Outdoor Physical Education.
 Students will be actively engaged in winter activities.
-This class will prepare students to conduct classes in outdoor education during the winter in activities such as, snowshoeing, cross-country skiing, and ice skating.
-Also presented will be, but not limited to, topics in animal and wilderness conservation, nutrition, mountain and cold weather illness and injuries, and snow science, such as avalanche assessment and ice assessment.
+This class will prepare students to conduct classes in outdoor education during the winter, covering snowshoeing, cross-country skiing, ice skating, etc. Also presented will be, but not limited to, topics in animal and wilderness conservation, nutrition, mountain and cold weather illness and injuries, and snow science, such as avalanche assessment and ice assessment.
 An emphasis will be placed on preparing individuals to be active in cold weather under winter conditions.
-3 classroom/field experience hours.
-Prerequisites: PE 107, PE 161, or permission by instructor.
-Offered spring semester.
+2 lecture hours, 3 field experience hours.
+Prerequisites: PE 163, or permission by instructor.
+(Spring).

 PE 333 Management Sports Facilities 3 Cr.